1davidmichael/ansible-role-nginx/README.md

 (For RedHat/CentOS only) Set this to `false` to disable the installation of the `nginx` yum repository.
 This could be necessary if you want the default OS stable packages, or if you use Satellite.

+    nginx_flavor: openresty

+(For RedHat/CentOS only) Switches to use the OpenResty superset of the Nginx web server

 ## Overriding configuration templates

 If you can't customize via variables because an option isn't exposed, you can override the template used to generate the virtualhost configuration files or the `nginx.conf` file.